michellelclement/mykonos-recommended-MS2/README.md

 I decided that adding the full description of each recommendation would make pages too long, and take away from the clean, image lead design for the site I was after.
 Instead, I opted to include the jQuery ‘.toggle()’ function I had learnt in a previous module to trigger the full description to be displayed upon a button click.

-I also decided there was no need to create a multi-page website, so kept the website to one lovely clean page.
+I also decided there was no need to create a multi-page website, so I kept the website to one lovely clean page.

 I created wireframes to show the website layout on varying screen sizes, and with the toggle text both displaying and hidden.